ros2/openrobotics_darknet_ros/README.md

       nms_threshold: 0.45
 ```

-Then run the node.
+Finally you can run the detector node with

 ```
 ros2 run openrobotics_darknet_ros detector_node --ros-args --params-file /your/path/to/detector_node_params.yaml
 ```

-The node is now running.
-Publish images on `~/images` to get the node to detect objects.
+and publish images on `~/images` to get the node to detect objects.

 You can also manually remap an external topic to the `~/images` topic with: